How to Make Kimchi

 - Keep doing that and as you go, use a wooden spoon to pack it down.
 At first, it may be hard to get everything into the jar but you’ll manage.

-- Once it’s all in, sprinkle another teaspoon or so of salt all over the top and put the lid on tight.
+- Once it’s all in, put the lid on.

 - Leave it on the counter for 24 hours, giving it a shake whenever you walk by.
 After 24 hours it will have shrunken considerably and there will be almost enough liquid in the jar to cover the vegetables.
 Use your wooden spoon again to cram it all down into the liquid.

 - Now stick it in the fridge.
 It will keep for several months.